kartoza/miniSASS/docs/src/user/quickstart/index.md

 ![Login Page](./img/quick-start-7.png)

-You can use the `Retrieve Email Address` button, to retrieve the email addrese using your username in case you forgot your associate email address with the username.
+You can use the `Retrieve Email Address` button, to retrieve the email address using your username in case you forgot your email address associated with the username.

 After successful login you will be redirected to the miniSASS home page.